 The following websites and other sources offer general information on tree selection, planting and care.

-Every Thursday, Gene writes a special blog dedicated to trees.
+Every week, Mark writes a special blog dedicated to trees.
 He may introduce a new variety, cover a helpful technique, or share information about how trees are planted, used and celebrated around the world.
-Click through to his blog and select the "Tree Thursday" topic in the menu on the right side of the page..

 View the City of Fort Lauderdale's Homeowners and Trees brochure.
 Copies are available by contacting our Forester.